 First Fall Conference held in Baton Rouge, Louisiana

 The Fire Department Instructors Conference (FDIC), founded by Western Actuarial Bureau in Chicago and produced by Insurance Services Office was a place for the sharing of information and ideas by fire training professionals.
 The conference was predominately conducted in Memphis, Tennessee, but visited Chicago, St. Louis, Kansas City and Cincinnati.
 In 1974, FDIC returned back to Memphis, at which time the Society started holding its annual meeting and educational conference in conjunction with FDIC.
 In 1978, FDIC become solely produce under the guidance of ISFSI.
-In 1994, the conference moved from Cincinnati to its new home in Indianapolis and now has over 30,000 attendees every year.
+In 1994, the conference moved from Cincinnati to its new home in Indianapolis and is currently being run by PennWell/Fire Engineering and welcomes over 30,000 attendees every year.

 Managing People Seminar is developed.
 The program delivered around the country by Dan Jones, Don Cox, Julius Halas and Edward Cleveland